JackyCaptainZhang/JackyCaptainZhang.github.io/_pages/aboutMe.md

 - **Duration**: 2025.02 -- 2025.06
 - **Details**:
   - A mobile OCR and AI-powered product scanning system using Flutter
-  - Was used by England 150-year-old company
+  - Was used by a Scotland company
   - Google ML Kit Text Recognition with Chinese script support
   - AI-powered text extraction and structuring
   - Dual cloud storage integration (WebDAV/Azure)